yosp313/docker-wizard/docs/knowledge-base.md

 - Review and generate
 - Result

-## Extensibility (TBD)
-- How to add a new service
+## Planned / TBD
-- How to add a new language template
+- Extensibility: how to add a new service or language template

-## Testing (TBD)
-- Unit tests for generation logic
-- Fixture projects for language detection
-- Snapshot tests for compose/Dockerfile output

-## Non-goals (TBD)
+- Testing: unit tests, fixture projects, and snapshot tests
-- No deployment or cloud orchestration
+- Non-goals: no deployment or cloud orchestration
-- No container runtime management beyond compose generation

-## Distribution (TBD)
-- Release artifacts and install method
-- Supported OS/terminal constraints
+- Distribution: releases, install method, and supported OS/terminal constraints